 2014 Print-out showing no liens have ever been filed against nonpaying property owners

 January 2, 2015 letter to CPA Cannizzo for the 2014 activities that he performed for those claiming to the LLPOA "officers" and "directors."
-Informed him of facts that he should already know: An organization of real estate agents and others cannot create a homeowners’ association by (a) holding mock elections in the name of a corporate owner of easement property with outside lot owners to defeat the corporation’s property rights under its charter and its deed to the easement property and (b) by taking physical control of two access points to a lake and declaring that, for years after 1983, all easement owners are obligated to be members of the incorporated association for whom they purportedly collect money.
+It informed him of facts that he should already know: An organization of real estate agents and others cannot create a homeowners’ association by (a) holding mock elections in the name of a corporate owner of easement property with outside lot owners to defeat the corporation’s property rights under its charter and its deed to the easement property and (b) by taking physical control of two access points to a lake and declaring that, for years after 1983, all easement owners are obligated to be members of the incorporated association for whom they purportedly collect money.
 No organization like this can nullify the 1984 holding in Lakeland Property Owners Ass'n v.
 Larson, 121 Ill.App.3d 805, 459 N.E.2d 1164, (Ill.App.
 2 Dist.
 1984) by purportedly adopting and recording a retroactive 1983 bylaw in conflict that that holding.

 2015 Flyer with a sample false map, similar to other false maps distributed since the 1980's, which misrepresents that five subdivisions constitute one subdivision while misrepresenting that the boundaries of the five subdivisions constitute "the" “Loch Lomond Subdivision’s” boundaries.

-In addition, the document is a fraudulent one which, at a minimum, misrepresents
+In addition, the document is a fraudulent one which, at a minimum,

-2016 Postcards #1 through 14 that were mailed to the Mayor and other Village officials which, among other things, establishes the knowledge of Village officials and that they have an unwritten policy of providing immunity to favored persons who created and distributed false documents in a scheme to (1) collect money in the false name of the LLPOA, (2) transfer money held in bank accounts held in the name of the LLPOA without chartered authority to use it contrary to the LLPOA's 1957 charter and 1961 deed, and (3 ) fraudulently use the LLPOA's property to create an air of exclusivity behind locked gates and teenage gate guards for themselves and those will will pay them money not required by the covenants for their subdivisions.
+2016 Postcards #1 through 14 that were mailed to the Mayor and other Village officials which, among other things, establishes the knowledge of Village officials and that they have an unwritten policy of providing immunity to favored persons who created and distributed false documents in a scheme to (1) collect money in the false name of the LLPOA, (2) transfer money held in bank accounts held in the name of the LLPOA without chartered authority to use it contrary to the LLPOA's 1957 charter and 1961 deed, and (3 ) fraudulently use the LLPOA's property to create an air of exclusivity behind locked gates and teenage gate guards for themselves and those will will pay them money which is not required by the covenants for their subdivisions.